-The affected areas where prepared, treated, and restored.
+The affected areas were prepared, treated and restored.
 The tanks were returned to the client and filled with water 24 hours after the final application of resin.
-Whilst the work was being carried out the inspection was under taken to establish the possible cause of the problem (at the request of the client) and a both verbal and written reports were submitted.
+Whilst the work was being carried out the inspection was undertaken to establish the possible cause of the problem (at the request of the client) and both verbal and written reports were submitted.

 Personal travelling out to the offshore wind farm accommodation platform to carry out tank inspections & localised repairs.

-SCGB personal to make inspections & localised repairs Horn Wind Farm North Sea, Denmark.
+SCGB personnel to make inspections & localised repairs Horn Wind Farm North Sea, Denmark.

 The Pacific Orca is used to help build the wind turbine towers and accommodation blocks in the wind farms in the North Sea.

 We frequently saw the Pacific Orca whilst we were working in Esbjerg.